JoshuamURD/notes/content/Novels/Hive mind.md

 Torna's head pounded, she gripped the railing and held her head.
 The elevator slowed to a stop and dinged.

-Torna stepped out onto the bustling street of a future city, a city pulsating with life and technology.
-The noise of the city was suffocating.
-Foot traffic was shoulder to shoulder.The pedestrian heads glowed green and red, casting long shadows on the grimy footpath.
-Skyscrapers enveloped the city, their steel frames obscured by neon advertisements that flickered with hypnotic intensity.
-Hovercars emblazoned with various corporate logos zoomed overhead, shrouded in the fog chocked skyline.
-The air was wet with an acrid stench of industrial pollution and poverty - creating a nauseating cocktail.
+Torna stepped out onto the bustling street of a future city, a city that pulsated with life and technology.
+The noise was suffocating; Foot traffic was shoulder to shoulder.
+The pedestrian heads glowed green and red, casting long shadows on the grimy footpath.
+Skyscrapers with steel frames that were obscured by neon advertisements - flickering with hypnotic intensity.
+Hovercars emblazoned by various corporate logos, traveled overhead.
+The skyline was shrouded in a chocking fog.
+Air was wet with the acrid stench of industrial pollution and poverty, creating a nauseating cocktail.

-Torna trudged along the cracked pavement.
-She stepped heavy with exhaustion.
-The thought of seeing her child at home spurred her to life.
+Torna trudged the decrepit pavement.
+She stepped heavy with exhaustion, the thought of seeing her child at home lingered in her mind.
 She closed her eyes and the light turned green.
-A holographic display flickered to life and she opened her eyes.
+A holographic display flickered to life, she opened her eyes.
 Torna selected the icon for a personal taxi service - the display stuttered and froze.
 Torna continued to select with frustration, the display refused to respond to her commands.
-After a few futile attempts, the holograph responded: *Economy Taxi ETA 5 minutes for a fee of 30 credits.*
+A few futile attempts, and the holograph responded:

+*Economy Automated Taxi: ETA 5 minutes for a fee of 30 credits.*

-Torna arrived at her apartment complex.
-The  and pressed her finger to the scanner.
-The door buzzed open
+Torna was barely conscious the ride home.
+The economy automated taxi (E.A.T) slowed down to a stop, the internal lights came on and the car door rose up.
+A disembodied voice erupted from the car:

+"Thanks for using E.A.T, we're dedicated to stellar service.
+We have automatically included our sleeping passenger fee to your total.
+It's good to E.A.T!"

+Torna's eyes cracked open and she saw a holograph appear:

+*-100 credits*

+Torna stumbled out of the car and approached her apartment tower.
+The tower rose above the fog and beyond the visible skyline.
+The flickering street lights did little to dispel the shadows that held to the crumbling building.
+The graffiti covered walls seemed to loom down at her.
+Derelicts littered the entrance to the building.
+Clouds of coloured vapor expelled their mouths.

+Pushing open the rusted metal gate, she stepped into the dimly lit foyer.
+She made her way into the ancient elevator and pressed the button to go up - it groaned to life.
+Its ascent was accompanied by the creaking of old metal.
+As the elevator rose ever higher, the sounds of the city faded in the background.
+With a final shudder, the elevator came to a halt, its doors sliding open to reveal the dimly lit hallway beyond.
+Torna stepped out into the gloom, she made her way down the narrow corridor, passing doors with peeling paint and makeshift barricades.
+The sounds of laughter and conversation echoed through the paper thin walls.
+Finally, she reached her own door, its frame warped and weathered, her apartment number hung at an odd angle.
+Torna pressed her thumb to the biometric reader and the door buzzed.
+She pushed the door open, revealing the cramped confines of her apartment.
+The neon city outside cast a strange glow upon her walls, bathing the room in an eerie half light.

+The faint hum from below filled the air as Torner stepped further into the living space.
+Her tired eyes scanned the room until they landed on a figure slouched on the worn out sofa.

+"Joj, you're home.
+I thought you were out tonight."
+Torna called out, her voice carrying a mixture of relief and weariness.

+Joj looked up from the holograph screen projected from her nural interface, her eyes momentarily flickered with the iridescent glow of the virtual world she inhabited.

+"That's tomorrow, I've already told you three times."

+Torna sighed inwardly, "How was school today?" she asked

+Joj shrugged, her attention already drifting back to the virtual interface hovering before her.

+"Same old, same old" she muttered, her fingers deftly manipulating the holographic controls with a practiced ease.

+Torna's heart sank at the casual dismissal, a pang of guilt gnawed at her for not being around more.

+"Maybe we could have dinner together, catch up?" she said trying to bridge the chasm between them.

+Joj hesitated for a moment, her gaze lingering on the virtual surface before finally turning to meet her mother's eyes.

+"Sure, sounds good." she replied, a glimmer of warmth softened her expression.